albayaty/cala_quantum_library/README.md

     The `CALA_Miller` function returns the 3-bit Miller gate of CALA-*n* as a quantum circuit or a block.
 Note that this gate has 3 output qubits.

-Based on the heavy-hex layout of IBM quantum computers of 127 qubits illustrated in the figure below, a developer can constructs cost-effective gates of CALA-*n* up to 5 qubits, using the I-shape qubits' arrangement as denoted by the red box in this figure.
+Based on the heavy-hex layout of IBM quantum computers of 127 qubits illustrated in the figure below, a developer can construct cost-effective gates of CALA-*n* up to 5 qubits, using the I-shape qubits' arrangement as denoted by the red box in this figure.
 For that, the list of qubits [61, 62, 63, 72, 80, 81, 82] will be utilized in the following section to construct cost-effective 4-bit and 5-bit gates of CALA-*n* quantum library, and SWAP gates are never added to their final transpiled quantum circuits.

 ![layout](https://github.com/user-attachments/assets/c25fdf2c-913e-459a-bd0a-07b341d562a6)

-Therefore, various 4-bit and 5-bit gates of CALA-*n* can be constructed for specific-tasks, such as OR-AND-OR (as a POS structure), AND-OR-AND (as a SOP structure), AND-XOR-AND (as an ESOP structure), CNF-XOR SAT, DNF-XOR SAT, majority, implication-inhibition, inhibition-implication, just to name a few.
+Therefore, various 4-bit and 5-bit gates of CALA-*n* can be constructed for specific Boolean and Phase purposes, such as OR-AND-OR (as a POS structure), AND-OR-AND (as a SOP structure), AND-XOR-AND (as an ESOP structure), CNF-XOR SAT, DNF-XOR SAT, majority, implication-inhibition, inhibition-implication, quantum Phase-based gates for Phase oracles, just to name a few.

 We introduce CALA-*n* as an open and generic quantum library for prospective quantum computing research, to develop interesting and cost-effective *n*-bit quantum gates, which can be easily adapted with different layouts of *n* neighboring physical qubits for superconducting quantum systems, e.g., IBM, Google, and Rigetti.